-- The aim of Leslie et al. (2015)'s study is to show that field-specific beliefs predict female underrepresentation, and not to directly examine the nature of the hypothesised brilliance-gender stereotype (but see Meyer et al. (2015) and some of the references cited there).
-At the same time, it is important for their overall story that there actually be something like the brilliance-gender stereotype.
-First, this stereotype is invoked in their account of the mechanisms that causally connect the field-specific belief with the observed gender distributions across academic fields.
-Second, the assumption that it exists affects their recommendations for tackling the underrepresentation of women in various fields. - All the participants for our studies were recruited using Amazon's Mechanical Turk.
-As Meyer et al. (2015) point out, Mechanical Turk offers a convenient sample rather than a fully nationally representative sample: several studies show that women are overrepresented, workers are typically younger and more educated than average, and Blacks and Hispanics are underrepresented (Berinsky et al, 2012; Paolacci 2014).
+5All the participants for our studies were recruited using Amazon's Mechanical Turk.
+As Meyer et al. (2015) point out, Mechanical Turk offers a convenient sample rather than a fully nationally representative sample: several studies show that women are overrepresented, workers are typically younger and more educated than average, and Blacks and Hispanics are underrepresented (Berinsky et al., 2012; Paolacci and Chandler, 2014).
 Still, as they point out, 'the diversity of an MTurk sample is arguably higher than that of most samples used in human subjects research (i.e., college samples)...'.